Nowigence Inc. (OTCQB: NOWG)

 Pluaris users include:

-Gordon Haupt is the Chief Technology Officer at Nowigence.
-He has more than 20 years of experience building and leading diverse engineering and operations teams, and a strong technical background in machine learning, signal processing, and statistical data analysis, including applications in speech and text, biotechnology, and computer vision.
-He is a named inventor on 15 issued patents and is experienced in all phases of engineering development and operations.
-He holds a B.S. degree in Engineering Mechanics from the University of Wisconsin and M.S. and Ph.D. degrees from Stanford University in Aeronautics and Astronautics.
+Gordon Haupt brings more than 20 years of experience building and leading diverse engineering and operations teams, as well as a strong technical background in machine learning, signal processing and statistical data analysis.
+This includes expertise in speech and text, biotechnology and computer vision applications.
+He is experienced in all phases of engineering development and operations and is a named inventor on 15 issued patents.
+Haupt holds a B.S. degree in engineering mechanics from the University of Wisconsin and M.S. and Ph.D. degrees in aeronautics and astronautics from Stanford University.

-David Evans is the company’s acting CFO & General Counsel.
-As an attorney and licensed CPA in the state of New York, he has extensive experience in multistate and international tax policies and guidelines, federal taxation laws, mergers and acquisitions, including valuation of closely held businesses.
+As an attorney and licensed CPA in the state of New York, David Evans has extensive experience in multistate and international tax policies and guidelines, federal taxation laws, mergers and acquisitions, including valuation of closely held businesses.
 He is a contributing author to the New York State Tax Service, a six-volume publication of NYS tax laws and regulations.
-His prior experience includes being a Managing Director for UHY Advisors LLC, a board member and chairperson of the Tax Division Executive Committee of New York State Society of Certified Public Accountants and a past president of the Estate Planning Council of Eastern New York.
-He holds degrees from Hofstra University and State University of New York at Buffalo.
+His prior experience includes serving as a managing director for UHY Advisors LLC, a board member and chairperson of the Tax Division Executive Committee of New York State Society of Certified Public Accountants, as well as a past president of the Estate Planning Council of Eastern New York.
+Evans holds degrees from Hofstra University and State University of New York at Buffalo.

 Vice President Business Development – India, SEA, and MEA